catplotlib/CVNotes/content/post/6.Filtering/index.md

 image = "bg.jpeg"
 +++

 Image filtering is the process of modifying or enhancing an image by applying a mathematical operation.
-By using various filters, you can emphasize certain features or remove unwanted noise in the image.
+By using various filters, we can emphasize certain features or remove unwanted noise in the image.
 This is critical in many image processing tasks, including noise reduction, edge detection, and image smoothing.

 # Understanding Image Filters